minqiaowang/hybrid-adg/provision-dbcs/provision-dbcs.md

 # Provision the Database System on OCI

-In this lab, you will provision a Database system on OCI to act as the standby database in the cloud.
+In this lab you will provision a Database system on OCI to act as the standby database in the cloud.
 You will create a different VCN in different region from the on-premise database, and provision a DBCS in that VCN.

 ## Lab Prerequisites